Last updated on October 20th, 2021 at 02:55 pmJump to Recipe

-It is a complete meal on its own as it has fiber, protein, fat, and carbohydrates.
+To be honest, this is a complete meal on its own as it has fiber, protein, fat, and carbohydrates.
 So, it is quite healthy and filling, and can easily be served as a main dish.

 And, its ease of preparation makes it an ideal meal to serve a large crowd.
 So, if you have a huge family, then, this is a great option to include in your regular menu rotation!